cburges2/Hubitat/README.md

 App: Attic Fan Controller App - Updates the driver attributes from the sensors.
 Controls the physical fan device, on/off and/or speed by subscribing to driver    attributes operatingState and fanSpeed.
 Driver: Attic Fan Controller - Controls all cycle logic and settings.
 Install: Add the driver code and create a virtual Attic Fan Controller device.
 Add the app code, then install it as a user app.
 Choose your devices in the app.
+Rules: Vent for humidity if over setpoint and outside humidity is less than attic humidity.
+Vent for temperature if above setpoint and outside temperature is less than attic temperature, and outside humidity less than humidity-temp setpoint.